 Tommy and Tuppence Beresford, a husband and wife team.
 Their adventures were more like spy novels than straight mysteries, though they did contain elements of classic detective novels.
 They appeared in five books: four novels and a short story collection, Partners in Crime.

 Christie also wrote 16 novels which did not feature any of her series detectives.
 These ranged from traditional mysteries with one-shot detectives to Thrillers which placed more emphasis on action than detection.
-The latter were almost universally the most poorly received of Christie's works.While most of the stories are nominally set in the year of publication, in practice they all take place in the time of the Genteel Interbellum Setting.
+The latter were almost universally the most poorly received of Christie's works, while one of the former, And Then There Were None, is widely regarded as one of her best, even the best.While most of the stories are nominally set in the year of publication, in practice they all take place in the time of the Genteel Interbellum Setting.
 Of Christie's series detectives, only the Beresfords age in real time.
 Poirot and Marple both begin as elderly characters and over the course of Christie's 56-year career, age roughly 20 years at most.
 (This matches a line from the final Poirot novel Curtain, in which it is stated that it has been "over twenty years" since the first adventure, The Mysterious Affair at Styles, which came out in 1920 and presumably was set in the present day.)Christie possessed an uncanny ability to subvert the reader's expectations.
 Being well aware of the mystery conventions of the time, she was frequently able to subvert them for a Twist Ending.
 For example, Christie knew that there were certain characters, who by virtue of their role in the story, the reader would not suspect.
 To drive home the point that the reader should suspecteverybody, she would frequently make one of these characters the murderer.

 Adaptation Decay: She parodied this in her novel Mrs McGinty's Dead, where her Author Avatar, Adriane Oliver, works on a theatre adaptation of her book, and she complains that the characters are completely changed.